-CTOS Malaysia is providing FREE MyCTOS Score credit reports for Malaysians whose finances may have been affected during the COVID-19 pandemic.
-Here’s how you can check, read, understand, redeem, and improve your latest CTOS credit score for FREE!
+CTOS Malaysia is providing FREE MyCTOS Score credit reports for Malaysians vis the partnership with CompareHero.my.
+Here’s how you can check, read, and understand your latest CTOS credit score for FREE!

 Let’s be honest - many of us don’t actually know much about credit scores, but it’s actually crucial in helping us with our finances.
 In fact, we do many little things without realising how we’re affecting one of the biggest factors to securing our livelihood.